 Many, but not all, of the financial instruments we hold were recorded at fair value on the Statement of Financial Condition.
-The following financial instruments were not carried at fair value on our Statement of Financial Condition at March 31, 2022.
+The following financial instruments were not carried at fair value on our Statement of Financial Condition at March 31, 2024:

-Short-term financial instruments: The carrying value of short-term financial instruments, such as cash and cash equivalents, including amounts segregated for regulatory purposes, and the majority of collateralized agreements and collateralized financings, are recorded at amounts that approximate the fair value of these instruments.
+Short-term financial instruments: The carrying value of short-term financial instruments, such as cash and cash equivalents, including amounts segregated for regulatory purposes, the majority of collateralized agreements and collateralized financings, and other short-term borrowings are recorded at amounts that approximate the fair value of these instruments.
 These financial instruments generally expose us to limited credit risk and have no stated maturities or have short-term maturities and carry interest rates that approximate market rates.
-Under the fair value hierarchy, cash and cash equivalents, including amounts segregated for regulatory purposes, are classified as Level 1 and collateralized agreements and financings are classified as Level 2.
+Under the fair value hierarchy, cash and cash equivalents, including amounts segregated for regulatory purposes, are classified as Level 1 and collateralized agreements and financings, and short-term other borrowings are classified as Level 2.

-Receivables and other assets: Brokerage client receivables, receivables from brokers, dealers and clearing organizations, other receivables, and certain other assets are recorded at amounts that approximate fair value and are classified primarily as Level 2 under the fair value hierarchy.
+Receivables and other assets: Brokerage client receivables, receivables from brokers, dealers and clearing organizations, other receivables, and certain other assets are recorded at amounts that approximate fair value and are classified as Levels 2 and 3 under the fair value hierarchy.